ladakh ~ shakti village experience

 For the more active walker, we offer trekking and camping in even more remote and beautiful locations.
 The treks require a reasonable level of fitness and reach altitudes of up to 4,250m (14,000ft).
 The tented camps provide an atmospheric night under canvas with all the usual service and style of the village houses while enjoying outstanding mountain views and some of the clearest night skies to be found in the world.
 The Village Experience includes river rafting on the glacier-fed Indus and Zanskar rivers.
 The rapids vary from Class 1 to Class 4 and offer a thrilling change of pace.

 There is no standard itinerary as every trip is tailored to the individual travelers ensuring the best possible experience to suit their tastes.
 Depending on preference, the walking can range from very light to genuinely strenuous.
-It is also possible to arrange motorized transport if walking is not desired.
 The Village Experience is available from early May to late September.

 Fly from Delhi to Leh and be met and driven to the Shakti Village House in Nimoo where we recommend complete rest to aid your acclimatization.
 Nimoo (3190m/10463ft) is a large village situated 36km west of Leh along the Indus valley at the confluence of the Zanskar and Indus rivers.
 The village is characterized by impressive mountain scenery, surrounded by lush green fields and apricot, apple and walnut orchards abound.
 As you will be acclimatizing today, we recommend spending the day taking it easy relaxing at the house.
 A delicious gourmet picnic lunch was served by the river.
 After lunch, relax at the village house, or if you are feeling ready to do so, either take a hike this afternoon with your guide or a cooking lesson in the kitchen with your Shakti private chef.